Doctrine and Covenants 76

 Come, Follow Me—For Primary: Doctrine and Covenants 2021 “Doctrine and Covenants 76”

 The word gospel means good news.
-The good news that the gospel brings is that Jesus Christ “came into the world … to cleanse it from all unrighteousness” (verse 41).
+The good news that the gospel brings is that Jesus Christ “came into the world … bear the sins of the world ” “that…all might be saved” (verse 41 & 42).

 • Show a picture of Jesus Christ.
 Ask the children if they know what Jesus Christ did for us.
 Show the children something dirty and something clean (like a white handkerchief or sheet of paper), and explain that sin is like dirt on our spirits, but Jesus Christ came to help us become clean again.